Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 This should, at least in theory, mean longer service intervals and greater reliability.

-The new movement uses a free sprung balance.
+The new movement uses a free-sprung balance.
 In technical language, this means that it is regulated by adjusting micro-screws on the balance itself as opposed to being regulated through the use of a regulator system ( that adjusts the length of the hairspring)

 The movement is COSC certified, so it’s a movement with great accuracy.

 The in-house movement is somewhat similar to Rolex’s calibers for obvious reasons, but the Tudor is decorated in a slightly different way.
-The in-house Tudor movement looks quite robust but is still decorated in a beautiful way, with sandblasted bridges, beveled edges and a skeletonized rotor.
-In other words, the decoration of the movement resembles the profile of being a tool watch that Tudor is after.
+The in-house Tudor movement looks quite robust but is still decorated in a beautiful way, with sandblasted bridges, beveled edges, and a skeletonized rotor.
+In other words, the decoration of the movement resembles the profile of a tool watch that Tudor is after.

-The in-house movement is a great update from the previous model and definitely, both make the watch more interesting and justifies the price increase of a few hundred dollars from the previous model.
+The in-house movement is a great update from the previous model and definitely, both make the watch more interesting and justify the price increase of a few hundred dollars from the previous model.
 The in-house movement adds another value proposition, but there’s a catch with the introduction of this movement, and this is the watch’s height.

 With the introduction of the new movement, the model increased in thickness due to the movement.
 While some people like thicker and larger watches, personally, this is really the only complaint that I have with the new 79230 model.
 The previous model has a completely flat case back which meant that it sat very slimmed and comfortable on the wrist, however, the 79230 has a case back which stands out quite a lot, which means that the watch sits taller on the wrist, and feels a bit bulky.